 - 1. Consolidate and enhance New Abbey's role as a Local Centre within the settlement hierarchy. - 2.
 Allocate land for housing to allow for a reasonable amount of future growth. - 3.
-Recognise the historical and landscape characteristics of the settlement and ensure that development respects these, with any new buildings being constructed to a high standard of design.
+Recognise the historical and landscape characteristics of the settlement by ensuring that new development is of a high design quality that preserves or enhances the character and appearance of the conservation area.